Stochastic Greedy Algorithms For Multiple Measurement Vectors: Numerical Experiments

-In the second set of tests, we compare StoGradMP and MStoGradMP in non-batched and batched versions.
-It is known that StoGradMP usually converges much faster than StoIHT.
-We fix the maximum number of iterations as 30, $\gamma=1$, and the batch size as 1 (non-batched version).
+In the second set of tests, we compare CStoGradMP and MStoGradMP in non-batched and batched versions.
+It is known that StoGradMP usually converges much faster than StoIHT, which is also true for the developed MMV versions.
+We fix the maximum number of iterations as 30, the stopping criteria tolerance $\varepsilon=10^{-5}$, $\gamma=1$, and the batch size as 1 (non-batched version).
 Similar to the previous tests, we create a $100\times 200$ random matrix whose columns are normalized, and fix the number of signals $L=40$.
-Figure~\ref{fig:StoGradMP:sCmp} shows the results obtained by StoGradMP and MStoGradMP with sparsity level $k\in\{60,70,80,90\}$.
-Note that for better visualization, we skip the starting point (0,1) for all relative error plots, and use the base 10 logarithmic scale for the horizontal axis of running time since the MStoGradMP takes much less running time than StoGradMP after the same number of iterations.
-Unlike StoIHT and MStoIHT, both StoGradMP and MStoGradMP require that the sparsity level is no more than $n/2$, i.e., 100 in our case.
+Figure~\ref{fig:StoGradMP:sCmp} shows the results obtained by CStoGradMP and MStoGradMP with sparsity level $k\in\{70,90\}$.
+Note that for better visualization, we skip the starting point (0,1) for all relative error plots, and use the base 10 logarithmic scale for the horizontal axis of running time since the MStoGradMP takes much less running time than CStoGradMP after the same number of iterations.
+Unlike StoIHT and MStoIHT, both CStoGradMP and MStoGradMP require that the sparsity level is no more than $n/2$, i.e., 100 in our case.
 As the sparsity $k$ increases, the operator \verb"pinv" for computing the pseudo-inverse matrix becomes more computationally expensive for matrices with more columns than their rank, which results in the significant growth of running time.
 For sparse signal matrices, StoGradMP performs better than StoIHT in terms of convergence.
-Next, we set the number of signals as $20,40,60,80$, and get the results shown in Figure~\ref{fig:StoGradMP:LCmp}.
-It can be seen that MStoGradMP always takes less running time with even higher accuracy than the sequential StoGradMP.
+Next, we set the number of signals as $20,80$, and get the results shown in Figure~\ref{fig:StoGradMP:LCmp}.
+It can be seen that MStoGradMP always takes less running time with even higher accuracy than the sequential CStoGradMP.
 We also discovered that the computation speedup of MStoIHT is almost constant with respect to the number of signals to be reconstructed.
-The robustness comparison is shown in Figure~\ref{fig:StoGradMP:noise}, where the noise level ranges in $\{0.02,0.04,0.06,0.08\}$.
+The robustness comparison is shown in Figure~\ref{fig:StoGradMP:noise}, where the noise level ranges in $\{0.04,0.08\}$.
 Furthermore, it is empirically shown that the BMStoGradMP performs much better than BMStoIHT considering their respective convergence behavior and robustness.